7 Ways to Apply Sunscreen Without Moisturizer

 Benefits for Oily Skin and Touch-ups

-Powder formulas help control shine whilst providing protection.
-They're also brilliant for reapplication over makeup during the day—something liquid sunscreens can't match.
+Powder formulas help control shine while providing protection.
+They're also excellent for reapplication over makeup during the day—something liquid sunscreens can't match.

 Choosing Compatible Oils and Sunscreens